Summarize the problem:

 I think this is solvable by running test cases 1000 times in

-, if they don't, the excluded test is necessary to reproduce the error.
+--randomly-seed=42order - each time excluding one test, and checking if tests still fail.
+If they fail, the excluded test is anoise, if they don't, the excluded test is necessary to reproduce the error.
 This way, after 1000 runs I should have a much smaller set of tests causing the error.
 But this sounds like something clearly already implemented. -

 Other problem would be - how to recreate the exact test ordering, but without one

-test? -
+chosentest? -

 I am basically looking for something that would look through a given sequence... similar way git rerere goes through git commits.